moderntribe/tribe-embeds/readme.md

-# Moose Performance
+# Tribe Embed

 ## Getting Started

-This repo is setup to run either with lando by symlinking the `dev/public/wp-content/plugins/moose-performance` folder with the project root.
+This repo is setup to run either with lando by symlinking the `dev/public/wp-content/plugins/tribe-embed` folder with the project root.
 To get started make sure you have lando installed and run lando start.
-You should be able to reach the site at https://moose-performance.lndo.site/ and the login username is `admin` and password is `password`.
+You should be able to reach the site at https://tribe-embed.lndo.site/ and the login username is `admin` and password is `password`.

 ## Building Plugin